PKUfudawei/NanoAnalysis/README.md

 # NanoAnalysis

-## Sturcture and Functions
+[HEP-EX](https://inspirehep.net/) analyzing framework for NanoAOD-like data in [CMS](https://cms.cern/) experiment

+## Brief introduction to contents and functions of each directory
 - ### datasets/
-Hierarchically stores dataset info for analysis, the path structure is `datasets/$type/$year/$channel/$division/$Nanoversion.yaml`
+Hierarchically stores dataset info for analysis, the path structure is `datasets/$type/$year/$channel/$division/$version.yaml`
 - ### src/
 Containing all source code to process NanoAOD into slimmed files (e.g., `*.parq`) and to calculate correction and uncertainty by [coffea](https://coffeateam.github.io/coffea/) (read `*.root` files into vector-like structure, e.g., [NanoEvents](https://coffeateam.github.io/coffea/modules/coffea.nanoevents.html#module-coffea.nanoevents)) and [awkward](https://awkward-array.org/quickstart.html) (a numpy-like library but more capable to process nested and variable-sized data in json-like format)
 - ### condor/